Delaware and Maryland

 When to Call the Professionals: Knowing Your Limits

 Never attempt to adjust or repair springs, cables, or other high-tension parts yourself.
-These components can cause serious injury or death if mishandled.
-Similarly, major track realignment or motor repairs should be left to trained technicians.
+These components can cause serious injury if mishandled.
+Similarly, major track realignment, garage door roller replacement on high-tension setups, and motor repairs should be left to trained technicians.

 Maintenance Tips for Different Door Types and Climates